kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(4\) Estimate the quantity of broken windows.
 The analysis must use a focus factor of 5 and the methods provided by ANSI S2.20-1983 to estimate the number of potential broken windows within each population center determined to be vulnerable to the distant focus overpressure hazard as required by paragraph (b)(3) of this section.

 \(5\) Determine and implement measures necessary to prevent distant focus overpressure from breaking windows.
-For each population center that is vulnerable to far field blast overpressure from a launch, the analysis must identify mitigation measures to protect the public from serious injury from broken windows and the flight commit criteria of §417.113(c) needed to enforce the mitigation measures.
+For each population center that is vulnerable to far field blast overpressure from a launch, the analysis must identify mitigation measures to protect the public from serious injury from broken windows and the flight commit criteria of [[Volume 4/C Licensing/0417 Launch safety.md#§417.113   Launch safety rules.|§417.113]](c) needed to enforce the mitigation measures.
 A launch operator's mitigation measures must include one or more of the following:

 \(i\) Apply a minimum 4-millimeter thick anti-shatter film to all exposed sites where the maximum credible yield exceeds the “no damage yield limit.”